 Polarization in Solar flares: Solar flares are thought to be produced in magnetised, non-thermal plasmas which accelerate protons and electrons up to GeV energies.
 The interaction of the accelerated particle beams with the ambient denser plasma produces non-thermal bremsstrahlung which is polarized due to the anisotropic character of the interaction.
-Theory predicts up to 40% polarization in the electron of the interaction.

-in the 20-40 keV range.
+Theory predicts up to 40% polarization in the 20-40 keV range.
 Polarisation measurements therefore provide us clues for disentangling the dynamic processes in solar flare particle acceleration.
+Since this requires spatially-resolved polarization measurements of the flare, INTEGRAL IBIS and SPI are both not suited.